electrovir/functional-element/packages/element-vir/README.md

 ## Defining internal state

 Define initial internal state values and types with the `stateInit` property when defining an element.
-Grab it with `state` in `renderCallback` to use state.
-Grab `updateState` in `renderCallback` to update state:
+Grab it with `state` in `render` to use state.
+Grab `updateState` in `render` to update state:

 <!-- example-link: src/readme-examples/my-with-update-state.element.ts -->